 It had always been on my plan to visit this place so when an official trip took me to Bauchi I made sure, I fulfilled the desire.
 After finishing my official business, I started making inquires from people in the hotel I lodged and on how to get to the Reserve.
 From the feedback I got, going by hired taxi was the best option.
 I negotiated through an intermediary (as I don’t speak the Hausa language) and a sum of N10,000 was agreed.
 The driver would take me there and come back for me the next day.

 So off we went but the problem of communication was still there.
-He doesn’t speak English and I don’t speak Hausa.
+He didnt speak English and I don’t understand Hausa.
 I was a little bit nervous as we drove off but as we progressed the young man probably realising my discomfort started to communicate with me with signs and gestures and before we arrived at Yankari reserve, my nervousness (which wasn’t necessary) had disappeared.
+I must report he was very kind to me.

 I was a bit nervous at the beginning of the journey